-7.2 RiverWalk District Element Selection Criteria
+G.45 Waterfront Element Selection Criteria

-- 7.2.1 The selection criteria for selecting RiverWalk District elements are listed below: - Given the availability of materials for this design element, does this selection provide an environmentally sustainable selection? - Does the proposed element reflect the design character of the RiverWalk District? - Will the design element provide the desired function, is it durable and does it meet current safety standards?
+The selection criteria for selecting park elements are listed below:

+- Given the availability of materials for this design element, does this selection provide an environmentally sustainable selection? - Does the proposed element reflect the design character of the waterfront? - Will the design element provide the desired function, is it durable and does it meet current safety standards?

-- Is the initial purchase and installation cost acceptable? - Are the maintenance requirements, costs, and replacement costs acceptable? - Is it highly vulnerable to vandalism? - Will this design element, or a similar product, be available in the future? - Does this design element provide flexibility to expand or match the design character in different development options?
+- Is the initial purchase and installation cost acceptable? - Are the maintenance requirements, costs, and replacement costs acceptable? - Is it highly vulnerable to vandalism?

+- Will this design element, or a similar product, be available in the future? - Does this design element provide flexibility to expand or match the design character in different development options?

-7.3 Provide Public Access Along RiverWalk District Areas
+G.46 Provide Public Access Along Waterfront Areas

 - Clearly delineate a continuous pedestrian way parallel to the St. Lawrence River. - Locate access pathways along the water's edge as much as possible. - Provide comfortable benches and other seating such as steps facing the water's edge at points along public walkways. - Provide pedestrian-scale lighting along walkways.
-Light standards should be designed or selected to enhance the waterfront character. - Provide pedestrian overlooks wherever possible. - Provide public dock space for short term tie up near direct access routes to King Street and other uses that might enhance the visitor's experience.
+Light standards should be designed or selected to enhance the waterfront character. - Provide pedestrian overlooks wherever possible. - Provide public dock space for shortterm tie up near direct access routes to King Street and other uses that might enhance the visitor's experience.

-7.4 Group Uses to Create Focal Points
+G.47 Group Uses to Create Focal Points

-- Locate the Harbour Office in a prominent location. - Locate fsunctions that are complimentary and share parking and loading facilities wherever possible. - Avoid material storage areas adjacent to the water's edge.
-Screen storage areas wherever possible.
+- Locate the Harbour Office in a prominent location. - Locate functions that are complimentary and share parking and loading facilities wherever possible.